 A successful email list is essentially an extension of your brand and another way of getting a message to your customers.

 It’s also not a standalone effort.

-Any email campaigns you run can be easily incorporated into your other online engagement efforts.
+Any email marketing automation campaigns you run can be easily incorporated into your other online engagement efforts.